Zaracki/CSM-Website/README.md

 ## Description

-Square Eyes is the first website I have created as part of a cross course project at Noroff as a Front-end Developer.
-I made a Wireframe, logo and design in Figma, and built the site using HTML and CSS.
-Also used Javascript to fetch from the WooCommerce API to show the products/films and it´s content like descriptions and prices.
-The was made to be responsive and the user is able to go from picking a movie all the way to checkout.
+Community Science Museum is a webssite created as my semester project at Noroff as a Font-end developer.
+There was predetermant what text, images and pages that where going to be made in the assignement.
+I made Wireframe, logo, design and prototype in Figma for this project.
+The site was built using only HTML and CSS.
+The site was made responsive for all devices.
+And was amde to give the visitors information about the museum and its exhibits and how they can buy tickets and its services.

 ## Built With